prehley/bind9/README.md

-# bind9
+# rpi-bind9
-Docker image for bind server
+Docker image for bind server on rasberry pi
 ================================

-This Docker image is suitable for running a DNS server for your docker host network.
-It uses the bind9 server which is bundled with the latest Ubuntu LTS distribution.
+This Docker image is suitable for running a DNS server for your docker raspberry pi host network.
+It uses the bind9 server which is bundled with the latest raspbian distribution.

 How to build
 ============

  1. Install Docker with the instructions on <https://www.docker.com>.
- 2. Run `./build` to create the local docker image `prehley/bind9`.
+ 2. Run `./build` to create the local docker image `prehley/rpi-bind9`.

 How to use
 ==========